rohitrango/Magic-or-Mirage/README.md

-## Code accompanying the paper `Deep Learning in Medical Image Registration: Magic or Mirage?`
+## [NeurIPS 2024] Deep Learning in Medical Image Registration: Magic or Mirage?

 * Registration scripts for all classical methods considered in the paper are currently listed.